-Basic Person identification pages (pages that follow the naming convention %IDEN, such as APAIDEN, SPAIDEN, and PPAIDEN) are used throughout BannerTMto capture biographic/demographic information for all persons/non-persons associated with the institution.
+Basic Person identification forms (forms that follow the naming convention %IDEN, such as APAIDEN, SPAIDEN, and PPAIDEN) are used throughout BannerTMto capture biographic/ demographic information for all persons/non-persons associated with the institution.

 Persons/non-persons may belong to any or all of the installed applications (Student, Finance, and so on.).
-All persons/non-persons are first entered into the database using an identification page.
-The information maintained in this page is specific to the person/non-person and does not relate to the person's/non-person's involvement at the institution.
-All other modules/applications are dependent on the information captured and maintained in this page.
-Any changes or additions to a person's/non-person's biographic/demographic information must be made in this page.
+All persons/non-persons are first entered into the database using an identification form.
+The information maintained in this form is specific to the person/non-person and does not relate to the person's/non-person's involvement at the institution.
+All other modules/applications are dependent on the information captured and maintained in this form.
+Any changes or additions to a person's/ non-person's biographic/demographic information must be made in this form.

-To maintain consistency in Banner, the identification pages all reference a Banner library called the Common Forms Object Library (GOQCLIB).
-This library is a page object, just like other pages, but it is used to store common page elements that are used by many other pages.
+To maintain consistency in Banner, the identification forms all reference a Banner library called the Common Forms Object Library (GOQCLIB).
+This library is a form object, just like other forms, but it is used to store common form elements that are used by many other forms.